pauly/lightwaverf/README.md

 You can also set moods using the calendar by creating an event with the following syntax:

-    mood living movie - set movie mode in the lounge mood living alloff - turn everything off in the lounge mood living allon - turn everything on in the lounge mood all alloff - turn everything off in all rooms
+    mood living movie - set movie mode in the lounge living all off - turn everything off in the lounge living all on - turn everything on in the lounge

 And you can execute sequences using the calendar by creating an eventas follows: